martinboykov/TheArtOfBoxing/README.md

 ##Project Discription
 "The Style of Boxing" is a blog where you can find relevant data in the field of Boxing.

 For the purpose of the project  designed and implemented an object-oriented web Single Page Application (SPA).
-The "The Style of Boxing" was developed with  by using:
+"The Style of Boxing" was developed by using:
 - Webpack (with built-in minification, uglification),
 - jQuery,
 - Handlebars,